Wistman's Wood in England 2025-2026

 Best time: all year round

 Wistman's Wood is dark and mystic, with moss-covered rocks and large old trees with twisted branches.
-No wonder it is haunted by many myths and local legends.
+No wonder it is considered to be haunted and surrounded by many myths and local legends.
 The name may originate from the Devonshire dialect word "wisht" meaning eerie or uncanny.
 Wistman's Wood is one the highest oakwoods in England that hasn't changed for centuries and is almost untouched by humans.
-Wistman's is what's left from the ancient forest that covered Dartmoor in 7000 BC, before the Mesolithic era.
+Wistman's is what's left of the ancient forest that covered Dartmoor in 7000 BC, before the Mesolithic era.
 Being an outstanding example of native upland oak woodland, it has been a Site of Special Scientific Interest since 1964.

 Wistmans covers about 3.5 ha (9 acres).
 South-west facing slopes have large granite boulders and pockets of acidic brown earth soils.
 The area serves as a nature reserve, and many people visit via access from the southern end of South Wood.
 You can also spot cattle and sheep in open terrain areas.
 It also has a large population of adders.